-Room and Board Refunds (Central Campus only).
-Refunds for the residence halls will be made according to the terms and conditions on the on-campus housing license agreement.
-The amount of the refund will be determined by the Housing Office.
-Meal ticket refunds during the Fall or Spring Semesters will be calculated on the basis of the unused portion of the ticket.
-There will be no refunds for the interterm (January).
+Room and Board Refunds.
+Refunds for the residence halls will be made according to the terms and conditions outlined on the Residence Hall License Agreement.
+The amount of refund will be determined by the Housing Office.
+Board refunds during the Fall and Spring Semesters will be calculated on the basis of the unused portion of a meal ticket.
+There will be no refunds for January Interterm.